What Happens When You Default On A Title Loan?

 Steps To Avoid A Title Loan Default

-Stay in contact with your lender
+Stay in contact with your lender.

-Ask for a payment extension
+Ask for a payment extension.

 An extension gives you more time to get back on track with your payments.
 If you have been making regular interest payments, an extension will not be an issue where appropriate.
 By extending the length of the loan, you lower your monthly payments and thus have more money available each month.
 However, before granting your request, the lender must confirm that the loan complies with the terms and conditions.

-Refinance the loan to avoid defaulting
+Refinance the loan to avoid default.

 Another way to avoid default on your loan is by refinancing the current terms and payment amounts.
 Although it may not solve the main problem, a fixed-rate loan from a bank or credit union can be more economical than rolling over the payments.
 Besides, getting rid of your title loan with another loan allows you to regain your title.
 Of course, in this situation, you still need to pay back the new load as you don't want to ask what happens if you don't back that loan.
 Consider refinancing your loan with Highway Title Loans for a more manageable APR and payoff amount!

-Common Questions About Defaulting On A Car Title Loan
+Common Questions About Title Loan Defaults

 Can a car title loan lender sue me if I miss payments or default entirely?